 Side themes: Lucy loving to dance; Jude loving to play football.

 The series begins as if it is about a good girl mistaking a bad boy for a good boy, and vice versa, sort of along the lines of Pride and Prejudice.
 But once Lucy figures out what is what, or who is who, she admits her attraction to Jude, and they move on to the next theme: a hormonally challenged, stubborn, and often irritating girl trying to resist giving in to an intensely passionate and romantic boy who loves her to distraction.
-Finally, An Event intervenes, helping Lucy – at last – to figure out what really matters.
-We the readers already did, and had been shaking Lucy through three books.
+Finally, something happens to help Lucy – at last – to figure out what really matters.
+We the readers already knew, and had been shaking Lucy through three books.

 Evaluation: This is a nice romantic story.
 It doesn’t always seem realistic, but what the heck.
 Take these books to the beach.
 Be prepared for lots of sex. … in the books, at any rate.